-The Board of Regents voted on December 13, 2016 to stay the execution of the revocation of the physician license of Thomas P. Wentland, Marion, IL, and to fully restore his license.
+The Board of Regents voted on December 13, 2016 to stay the execution of the revocation of the physician license of Thomas P. Wentland, Marion, IL, and that, upon successful completion of a certain course, to fully restore his license.
 Dr. Wentland's license was originally revoked May 28, 2009.